-Following the publication of the 2024 GHG rules in the Federal Register, 25 states filed a petition for review in the D.C.
+Following the publication of the 2024 GHG rules in the Federal Register, 25 states and several industry petitioners challenged the 2024 GHG rules in the D.C.
 Circuit.
 Oral arguments in West Virginia v.
 EPA, No. 24-1120 (D.C.
-Cir.) were held on December 6, 2024.
-The Trump administration is expected to re-examine the 2024 GHG rules and instruct the Department of Justice to promptly file a motion with the D.C.
-Circuit to pause the case challenging the GHG rules and to send them back to EPA.
+Cir.) were held in December 2024.
+The Trump administration filed a motion with the court to hold the litigation in abeyance while EPA reconsiders the final rules.
+On June 11, 2025, EPA issued its proposed rule to repeal all GHG standards for fossil-fired power plants.2